RayHightower/rayhightower.github.com/source/_posts/2012-12-14-mobile-makers-objective-c-rubymotion.markdown

 In late 2011, I began to focus on sharpening my personal technical skills, and that led to my immersion in [RubyMotion](/blog/2012/10/29/building-ios-apps-with-ruby-motion/) this year.
 I expect the Mobile Makers experience to strengthen my grasp of Objective-C, OO theory, and iOS.
 Cross-training with Objective-C will boost my RubyMotion skills as well.

 ####Instruction Format
 [Don Bora](https://twitter.com/dbora) is the head instructor at Mobile Makers.
 Don is embarrassed when I say this, but he's the main reason why I chose to enroll.
-Don is a true polyglot programmer, with a background that includes Objective-C (of course!), C#, Java, Ruby, and Smalltalk.
+Don is a true polyglot programmer, with a background that includes Objective-C (of course!), C#, Java, Ruby, and Smalltalk among other languages.
 He currently builds Objective-C apps for his clients at [Eight Bit Studios](http://eightbitstudios.com/).
 Don holds degrees in computer science and linguistics.

-Don will conduct the lectures, and he will run two of the five weekly lab sessions.
-The opportunity for Objective-C mentorship is rich.

 Mobile Makers offers a learning format that is relatively new to me.
 Beyond the traditional classroom lectures, students get plenty of time for lab immersion and interaction with mentors.
 I first witnessed this format when Neal Sales-Griffin and Mike McGee launched [The Starter League](http://starterleague.com).